Frequently asked questions

 Is it an official master's degree?

-It is a non-official, ongoing education master's degree, with a degree awarded by the University of Barcelona and the Autonomous University of Madrid.
-The master's is aimed at developing and enhancing practical skills to be applied in the professional field, unlike official master's degrees which are more theoretical or research-oriented (to later access a doctorate).
+It is a non-official, continuing education master's degree, with a degree awarded by the University of Barcelona and the Autonomous University of Madrid.

 When does the master's program start?